mongoose-os-libs/ili9341-spi/README.md

 Since the ILI9341 chip expects pixels in 16-bit network byte order, we can transmit a line of pixels from an image.
-Because the build target of the driver is Mongoose OS's available platforms (notably ESP8266, ESP32 and CC32xx), memory is an issue, and decompressing `PNG`, `GIF`, or `JPG` files can be CPU as well as memory intensive, a simplistic alternative is provided: `DIF`
+Because the build target of the driver is all Mongoose available platforms (notably ESP8266, ESP32 and CC32xx), memory is an issue, and decompressing `PNG`, `GIF`, or `JPG` files can be CPU as well as memory intensive, a simplistic alternative is provided: `DIF`